Ukraine seeks global support for peace blueprint in Saudi talks

 Asked about the talks earlier this week, Kremlin spokesman Dmitry Peskov said Russia needed to understand their aims and what would be discussed.

-(Additional reporting by Olena Harmash, Carien du Plessis, Gabriela Baczynska, Daphne Psaledakis, Laurie Chen and Martin Pollard; Editing by Jon Boyle)
+(Additional reporting by Thomas Escritt, Olena Harmash, Carien du Plessis, Gabriela Baczynska, Daphne Psaledakis, Laurie Chen and Martin Pollard Editing by Jon Boyle and Peter Graff)

 ((Andrew.Gray2@thomsonreuters.com;))